aruizdealarcon/ipetikzmod/README.md

 **It is easier to maintain than code.**

-If you are not working on a project continuously, you might forget how you created a particular graph and have to read through all the code again.
-With this plugin, you can simply open your project in IPE and continue editing it.
+If you are not working on a project continuously, you might forget how you created a particular figure and need to go through the code again.

+With this plugin, you can simply open your project in the IPE editor and continue editing it.

 **Visualizing curves that are not arcs of a circle in TikZ can be challenging.**